ConorShawUCD/LCAIM-Graph-case-study-data/README.md

 - Download and install Neo4j Desktop from https://neo4j.com/download/ and install by following requirements.
 - Run Neo4j Desktop
 - Create a project.
-Add a File and select "neo4j.dump" to add to the Project.
+Click the "+Add" button and add a File (3rd option in dropdown menu).
+Select "neo4j.dump" to add this file to the Project.
-- Select "Create new DBMS from dump" to rebuild the DB.
-You can provide any name and password you wish.
+- When Neo4j.dump is added to the project you can select it.
+Click on the three horizontal dots and select "Create new DBMS from dump" from the dropdown to rebuild the DB.
+You can provide any name and password you wish (passwords have a minimum length of 8 characters).
+- Once the DB is rebuilt, you can select it.
+A side window will open.
+Go to the second tab (Plugins) and select "APOC".
+Click "Install and restart" if the APOC procedures are not installed.
+- After restarting Neo4j it will automatically open your project.
+You are now ready to run the database by selecting it and then clicking "Start".
-- Once the DB is rebuilt, you can run it by clicking "Start" and then open the Neo4j Browser by clicking "Open"
+- Once the DB is started, you have various options to open it.
+If you wish to run the queries, select the Database and open the Neo4j Browser by clicking "Open"
-- You can then try running some of the queries
+- You can also use other options like Neo4j Bloom for better visualisation of the datastructure.

 # Steps for installing and running the Neo4j graph database locally using Neo4j Community Edition Server